A. The city of God and the city of Man.

 That the righteous nation which keeps the truth may enter in.

 a.
-In that day: The context from Isaiah 24 and 25 points to the day of the Messiah’s ultimate triumph, the day when the Messiah reigns over Israel, and over all the world.
+In that day: The context from Isaiah 24-25 points to the day of the Messiah’s ultimate triumph, the day when the Messiah reigns over Israel, and over all the world.
 In that day, there will be a lot of joyful singing, such as this song that will be sung in the land of Judah.

 b.
-We have a strong city: Since cities came into being after the Fall, man has never known a truly godly city, the City of God on earth.
+We have a strong city: Since cities came into being after the fall of man in Genesis 3, mankind has never known a truly godly city, the City of God on earth.
 In that day, all will know the strength and glory of the city of God.

 i.
-In the fifth century, Rome was conquered by less civilized tribes from the north in Europe.
-The mighty Roman Empire was no more, and many blamed the fall of Rome on the new religion she had officially embraced in the last 100 years: Christianity.
-In this time of confusion, the greatest Christian theologian of the time wrote a book titled The City of God.
-In it, he tried to explain how the fall of the Roman Empire related to the kingdom of God, and he made the contrast between the city of man (ultimately represented by Rome and the mighty Roman Empire) and the City of God (the kingdom of God).
-Augustine pointed out that though the fall of Rome was tragic for the city of man, it really only hastened the coming of the City of God.
-Speaking in Augustine’s terms, Isaiah writes about the City of God when he says we have a strong city.
+In the fifth century, the city of Rome was conquered by less civilized tribes from the north in Europe.
+In the west, the mighty Roman Empire was no more, and many blamed the fall of Rome on Christianity, the new religion she had officially embraced in the last 100 years.
+In this time of confusion, the greatest Christian theologian of the day wrote a book titled The City of God.
+In it, he tried to explain how the fall of the western Roman Empire related to the kingdom of God, and he made the contrast between the city of man (ultimately represented by Rome and the mighty Roman Empire) and the City of God (the kingdom of God).
+Augustine pointed out that though the fall of Rome was tragic for the city of man, it really only advanced the coming of the City of God.
+Speaking in Augustine’s terms, Isaiah wrote about the City of God when he said, we have a strong city.
 The strong city is the Kingdom of God, the city of man is the world system.

 d.
 Open the gates, that the righteous nation which keeps the truth may enter it: The city of God, with all its strength and salvation, is only for the righteous, and those who keep the truth.
 In the same principle, the New Jerusalem is a city filled with glory, which excludes the unrighteous (Revelation 21:22-27).